selectel/terraform-examples/modules/vpc/project_with_user/README.md

 # Project with user

-Terraform module for creating a Selectel project with user.
+Terraform module for creating a Selectel project and assigning a service user to it.

 ## Variables

   * `project_name` - Name of the project.

-  * `user_name` - Name of the user.
+  * `project_user_name` - Name of the user.

   * `user_password` - Password of the user.